 Depending on the project scope, the team for MVP development can span from the minimum of three people for small-scale projects to the optimum of six for medium-scale projects and even more for enterprise-grade implementations.

 The experience and expertise of the team members is another factor contributing to the final MVP cost.
-Naturally, junior specialists with less than two years of experience are less costly to hire than mid- and senior-level specialists with up to five and more than five years of experience respectively.
+Naturally, junior specialists with less than two years of experience are less costly to hire than mid- and senior-level specialists with up to five and more than five years of experience, respectively.

-As we’ve shown in our blog post about estimating the cost of software development, the median developer hourly rates vary as follows depending on the region:
+As we’ve shown in our blog post about estimating the cost of software development, the median developer hourly rates vary as follows, depending on the region:

 Factor 8: Integrations with third-party systems

-And while some services and systems provide convenient, easy to use APIs, others (say, legacy enterprise systems) require coming up with custom integration solutions that may take up more development effort and time.
+And while some services and systems provide convenient, easy-to-use APIs, others (say, legacy enterprise systems) require coming up with custom integration solutions that may take up more development effort and time.

 So, how much does an MVP cost?